tc39/proposal-regexp-unicode-property-escapes/README.md

 <pre>\p{<b><i>UnicodePropertyName</i></b>=<b><i>UnicodePropertyValue</i></b>}</pre>

 The aliases defined in [`PropertyAliases.txt`](http://unicode.org/Public/UNIDATA/PropertyAliases.txt) and [`PropertyValueAliases.txt`](http://unicode.org/Public/UNIDATA/PropertyValueAliases.txt) may be used instead of the canonical property and value names.
-The use of an unknown property name or value triggers a `SyntaxError`.
+The use of an unknown property name or value triggers an early `SyntaxError`.

 For binary properties, the following syntax is available: